wuifdesign/laravel-multiauth/readme.md

 This Package extends the default Auth library to allow to login with different accounts.
 For example if you want to have a backend and a frontend with a different user.

+**Works with the default Laravel 5 AuthController and PasswordController!**

 ## Installation ##

 Firstly you want to include this package in your `composer.json` file,